alexxuyaowen/maze/README.md

 ### Collect Visions:
 ![vision](https://github.com/alexxuyaowen/maze/blob/master/Maze/Demo/vision.PNG)
-- Collecting a Vision (the sun symbol) would increment the player's vision by 1, allowing the character to see more.
+- Collecting a Vision (the sun symbol) would increment the character's vision by 1, allowing the player to see more.
 - Collecting a certain amount of visions would change the appearance of the character, such as its color and trace.
 - A special sound would be played upon a successful collection of a Vision.